RamiyanGangatharan/AsteroidsGame/README.md

 This is a simplified version of the classic *Asteroids* game, developed using Unity.
 The project focuses on creating a fun, small-scale 2D space shooter with minimal complexity.

+please refer to `devlogs.md` for any details from development.

 ## Features

 - **Player-controlled spaceship**: Move, rotate, and shoot.